Weather forecasting for Operation Overlord: Tuesday 6 June

 Airborne troops took off shortly before midnight.
 Pathfinders jumped at 00:10 to mark landing zones, and Horsa gliders landed from 00:15 as part of Operation Tonga, which was to capture the Pegasus and Horsa bridges over the Caen Canal and Orne River.

 American troops started landing on the French coast at H-Hour or 6:30 am; Utah Beach from 6:31 and Omaha Beach from 6:35.
-British troops landed on Gold Gold and Sword Beaches at 7:25.
-Canadian troops landed on Juno Beach at 7:45, delayed from 7.35 by heavy swell and poor visibility; the amphibious tanks arrived 15 minutes after the infantry.
+British troops landed on Gold and Sword Beaches at 7:25.
+Canadian troops landed on Juno Beach at 7:45, delayed from 7:35 by heavy swell and poor visibility; the amphibious tanks arrived 15 minutes after the infantry.
 The infantry landings were completed by 9pm (21:00), with 34,000 men ashore.

 The BBC announced that Allied Armies have started landing "on the northern coast of France" at 9:32 am, Read by John Snagge, the actual location was not given.
 The sun rose at 5:58 and set at 22:07, with a full moon and heavy clouds across the Cotentin Peninsula, but later the low cloud lifted.
 Winds reached force 5 (22 mph/35 km/h) but by day's end were force 4 (16 mph/26 km/h).
 When the sun rose the sky was grey, but by late morning sunny spells appeared and the temperature reached 15 °C.